On a night when all the noise was about Kamila Valieva, she had nothing to say

 Some said they talked about it with friends.
 Others said they tried to ignore it as much as possible.
 But no amount of blocking it out could keep Valieva news from seeping into their lives.

-Paganni, 20, who was born in Connecticut and has lived most of her life in the New York City suburb of Harrison, was asked what kinds of things people were saying in those direct messages.
+Paganini, 20, who was born in Connecticut and has lived most of her life in the New York City suburb of Harrison, was asked what kinds of things people were saying in those direct messages.

 “Just asking for comments about the situation and giving me advice on what I should do — if I should compete or not compete,” she added.